All Questions About PPL Training Costs

 - Including electricity and fuel

-- Including 24 hours of classroom guidance.
+- Including 24 hours of classroom instruction.

 - Practical Radio/Telephony course